Nissan Vanette: Malaysia

-The C22 Nissan Vanette was built in Malaysia at the Tan Chong assembly plant in Segambut (Kuala Lumpur) until 2010.
-After 13 years in production, it was the longest running model built in Malaysia.
-There was a chassis cab, a truck, a panel van, and a window van version.
-Malaysian Vanettes have the venerable 1.5-liter pushrod A15 engine, with 82 PS.
-While it has had a few facelifts over the years, the basic body was still the same.
-The 1980s interior is still intact.
-Malaysia was the only place where the Vanette was built for many years, being exported from there to many other markets.
-After a brief hiatus, it was replaced by the Nissan NV200, which retains the "Vanette" name in the Malaysian market.
+The C22 Nissan Vanette was domestically built in Malaysia at the Tan Chong Motor Assemblies plant in Segambut, Kuala Lumpur.
+Produced for 13 years, between 1997 and 2010, it was the longest running model built in Malaysia, and had been exported to multiple markets.
+Malaysia Vanettes were produced in both truck and van configurations, including chassis cabs, open bed trucks, and panel or windowed vans, and are equipped with 1.5-liter 82 PS pushrod A15 engines.
+While it has received several facelifts in its run, its body profile and 1980s interior remain largely unchanged.

+Malaysia was the last country to produce the C22 Vanette.
+After a brief hiatus, the Nissan NV200 was launched as the C22's replacement, retaining the "Vanette" name for the Malaysian market.

 Philippines

 The Nissan Vanette was available in the Philippines until the end of 1999 as the Nissan Vanette Grand coach.
 In its final version it remains essentially the same Vanette as in previous years except for a different wheel design, upgraded seat materials and a faux wood trim dashboard.
 The sole engine available is the Z20 2.0-liter gasoline engine.
 Unlike in other Asian countries, no diesel variant was offered or available, which was an oversight on Nissan's part that could have made the difference in the van's popularity.